daegren/podcaster/readme.md

 ## About ##

-podcaster is a web application which will manage podcast episodes and feeds.
+podcaster is a secure web application which will provide mechanisims to manage podcast episodes and feeds, as well as track podcast statistics.

 ## Project Goals ##